 Feeding Habits

 It hunts more often at night.
-It feeds on varied animals, from birds, lizards, rodents, to other snakes.
-It usually swallows its prey.
-Juveniles feed on reptiles more than the adults.
-Adults of this species can prey on juveniles of their own species.
+It feeds on a variety of animals, birds, lizards, rodents, and even other snakes.
+It usually swallows its prey whole.
+Young vipers feed on reptiles more than adults do.
+Adults of this species can also prey on juveniles of their own species.

 Breeding and Lifespan

 Vipers are said to be monogamous.
-While choosing their mates, they have specific body gestures, like the male sways its head from side to side to attract a female.
-Mating often occurs at night, between 6 pm to 2 am.
-It reproduces once in a year, mostly during the rainy season.
+When choosing a mate, the male sways its head from side to side to attract a female.
+Mating often occurs at night, between 6 pm and 2 am.
+The viper reproduces once a year, mostly during the rainy season.
 The gestation period lasts for 2 months.
-About 7 to 9 young ones are born.
-The juveniles are born venomous, and are independent just after their birth.
-They are abandoned, and they prey on their own.
+About 7 to 9 young ones are born per litter.

 In this species, males can reproduce after 24 months, while females take almost 42 months.
-The lifespan of this species has not been documented yet.
-But most vipers live from 10 – 20 years in the wild.
-Captive bush vipers may live longer because of controlled diet and less exposure to danger.
+The lifespan of this species has not been fully documented.
+But most vipers live from 10-20 years in the wild.
+Captive bush vipers may live longer because of a controlled diet and less exposure to danger.

 In Captivity